 A number of northwest (NW) trending faults cut the fold structures.
-Alteration (sericite-carbonate-quartz) with associated fold mineralization locally extends generally south-southwest (SSW) from these NW-trending fault structures along the folds.
+Alteration (sericite-carbonate-quartz) mineralization locally extends south-southwest (SSW) from these NW-trending fault structures along the folds.
 These extensional faults appear to have served as conduits for up-flow of mineralizing hydrothermal solutions.

 Two soil grids (East and West grids) were established approximately 900 metres apart to confirm the potential for gold mineralization in the Gold Run Lake area on the property.
 The East soil grid gold anomaly covers an area approximately 75 metres wide and 250 metres long with gold values ranging from 100 parts per billion (ppb) to 4,941 ppb (4.941 g/t) gold in the soil.
 The West soil grid gold anomaly covers an area approximately 100 metres wide by over 300 metres long with gold values ranging from 100 ppb to over 700ppb.
 Both gold anomalies are open along strike.